Frederick Trump: Early life

-Friedrich Trump was born in Kallstadt in the Palatinate (then part of the Kingdom of Bavaria) to Christian Johannes Trump (1829–1877) and Katharina Kober (1836–1922).
-Confessionally, the village was Lutheran.
+Friedrich Trump was born in Kallstadt in the Palatinate (then part of the Kingdom of Bavaria) to Johannes Trump II (1829–1877) and Katharina Kober (1836–1922).
+Religiously, the village was Lutheran.

-Trump's earliest known male ancestor is Johann Philipp Drumpft or Trump (1667–1707, parents or place of birth not recorded), who married Juliana Maria Rodenroth.The couple had a son, Johann Sebastian Trump (1699–1756).
+Trump's earliest known male ancestor is Johann Philipp Drumpft (1667–1707, parents or place of birth not recorded), who married Juliana Maria Rodenroth.
+The couple had a son, Johann Sebastian Trump (1699–1756).
 Johann Sebastian's son Johann Paul Trump (1727–1792) was born in Bobenheim am Berg.

 The first link to Kallstadt can be established for Johann Sebastian's grandson Johannes Trump (1789–1836) who was born in Bobenheim am Berg and married in Kallstadt, where he also died.
+Graves from the 21st century at the village cemetery indicate that members of the Trump family still live in Kallstadt.

 From 1816 to 1918, when Bavaria became the Free State of Bavaria, the Palatinate was part of the Kingdom of Bavaria.
 In 1871, Bavaria became a part of the newly formed German Empire.
 During periods of war and anti-German discrimination in the US, Trump's son Fred later denied his German heritage, claiming his father had been a Swede from Karlstad.
 This version was repeated by Fred's son Donald in his 1987 autobiography.

-After being sick with emphysema for 10 years, Trump's father, Christian Johannes, died on July 6, 1877, aged 48, leaving the family in severe debt from medical expenses.
+After being sick with emphysema for 10 years, Trump's father, Johannes, died on July 6, 1877, aged 48, leaving the family in severe debt from medical expenses.
 While five of the six children worked in the family grape fields, Friedrich was considered too sickly to endure such hard labor.
 In 1883, then aged 14, he was sent to nearby Frankenthal by his mother to work as a barber's apprentice and learn the trade.

 Trump worked seven days a week for two and a half years under barber Friedrich Lang.
 After completing his apprenticeship, he returned to Kallstadt, a village with about 1,000 inhabitants.
 He discovered there was not enough business to earn a living.
 He was also approaching the age of eligibility for conscription to military service in the Imperial German Army.
 He decided to immigrate to the United States, later saying, "I agreed with my mother that I should go to America."
 Years later, his family members said that he departed secretly at night, leaving his mother a note.
 As a result of Trump fleeing mandatory conscription required of all citizens, a royal decree was issued banishing him from the country.